The Rook (miniseries)

-The Rook is an American television series, loosely based on the novel of the same name by Daniel O'Malley, and originally adapted by Stephenie Meyer.
+The Rook is an American television series, loosely based on the novel of the same name by Daniel O'Malley, and originally executive produced by Stephenie Meyer.
 It was ordered direct-to-series at Starz in July 2017.
 Meyer left the series due to creative differences as the first and second episodes were being filmed.
 It premiered on June 30, 2019, in the United States on Starz and on July 1, 2019, in the United Kingdom on the Virgin TV Ultra HD channel.
 On March 4, 2020, Starz confirmed that they had decided not to continue it beyond the original eight episode miniseries.

 Premise

 Myfanwy Thomas finds herself at Millennium Bridge in London surrounded by dead bodies with no memory of how she came to be there.
-She soon discovers that she is an agent with supernatural abilities in a British secret service called the Checquy.
+She soon discovers that she is an agent with Extreme Variant Abilities (EVA—both an acronym for the attributes and a collective three letter name for similar individuals) in a British secret service called the Checquy.